Meet Your Pilot

 What is the quality of the video you shoot?

-We use some of the most sophisticating flying cameras in the business.
-Our Mavic 2 Pro, for instance, shoots in 10-bit D-Log – which dramatically increases the color range over traditional camera equipment.
+We use some of the most sophisticating flying cameras in the business with high sensor resolution which dramatically increases the color range over traditional camera equipment.
 That means that instead of purple, violet and pink, you’ll get purple, purple-violet, violet, fuschia and pink.
 This color range allows us to capture tiny details with extraordinary quality.

 Post-Production / Deliverables